Catering your Process to the Largest Demographic of Homebuyers – Millennials

 This is true.
 Millennials passed Baby Boomers a few years ago and now account for 36% of potential homebuyers, versus a 32% share for Baby Boomers.
 The gap widens every year.

-Contrary to the conventional wisdom that Millennials aren’t actually buying homes, Ellie Mae reported that this group represented 45% of all purchase loans in January of this year.
+Contrary to the conventional wisdom that Millennials aren't actually buying homes, earlier this year Realtor.com reported that this group represented 45% of all purchase loans.

 So it's not only the largest group of potential homebuyers, but they are also starting to flex their purchasing muscles.